ImtiazKhanDS/notes/Storytelling/Story.md

 1. Slow down the action
 2. Even casual conversations could lead to your next story.
 3. Look for friction between perception and reality
+4. Places where the whole world is looking wrong and you can show it .
+It’s a huge opportunity when you can explain a mistake the world is making in the form of a character
+5.